MHickey2/EssenChelle-Oils/README.md

 <br>

 ### 4. Product Details Page     <a name="productdetailspage"></a>
-The Page shows the full details of an individual product including an image.
-There is a review form, where a product user who is logged in can leave a review for others.
-This review will need to be approved by the superuser before it is published to the review section. the review section shows existing reviews.
-There is a add to favourites button to the right of the product title, when this is clicked, the product is saved to the user's favourites.
-Any product which has been selected as a favourite, can be viewed in the product favourites page (can be found using the account icon when user is logged in).
+The Page shows the full details of an individual product including the image.
+There is a review form, where a product user who is logged in can leave a review for a product.
+This review will need to be approved by the superuser before it is published to the review section.
+The review section shows existing reviews.
+There is an add to favourites button to the right of the product title, when this is clicked, the product is saved to the user's favourites.
+Any product which has been selected as a favourite, can be viewed in the product favourites page (can be found in the dropdown menu within the account icon when the user is logged in).

 <br>